-Foote said the key to improving service is hiring more workers, and the railroad has been making gradual progress on that this year.
+CSX CEO Jim Foote said the key to improving service is hiring more workers, and the railroad has been making progress on that this year.
 And staffing has improved since the omicron wave of the pandemic peaked in January.

-At the start of the year, CSX had only about 6,218 daily active employees on average at the height of the omicron wave in January.
-That jumped to 6,459 in February and has continued growing to hit 6,629 on average in April as more new employees completed their training.
+At the start of the year, CSX had only about 6,218 active employees on average at the height of the omicron wave in January.
+That jumped to 6,459 in February and has continued growing to hit 6,629 on average in April as more new employees complete their training.

 The freight railroad’s revenue jumped 21% to $3.41 billion in the period, which also beat Street forecasts.
 Five analysts surveyed by Zacks expected $3.29 billion.

 CSX said it now expects revenue and operating income to grow at a double-digit rate this year because demand remains so strong.